 I felt well and truly knocked off my comfy perch, but thankfully I didn’t just step back into safe patterns of picture making.
-I let myself re-address those known pathways and put into practise a new approach.
+I let myself re-address those known pathways and put into practice a new approach.

 So whereas before, I would lay the canvas flat and pour and dribble colours creating an intricate web to then pull out imagery; now, I come to the canvas with an idea of a composition, build up the gesso surface to have texture and interest, then build colours in soft glazes, putting in detail and working up the vibrancy in layers.
 In some ways, the process is more akin to watercolour painting, but with acrylics.

 I was interested in your old way of working because it seemed like it was ideal for discovering unconscious ideas and hidden forms ‘lurking’ beneath the undercoat.
 Was that how it worked?